vsc-eco/docs/docs/tutorials/first-contract.md

 ### IPFS

-You need IPFS to be able to inject data into the VSC network.
+You need IPFS to be able to ingest data into the VSC network.

 For a user friendly desktop application you can use `IPFS Desktop`.
 It is available for windows/ mac/ ubuntu [here](https://docs.ipfs.tech/install/ipfs-desktop/#install-instructions).